astro-abhishek/POSYDON_Guide_for_HiPerGator/Tutorials/how_to_run_binary_population.md

 sbatch submit_script_merge.sh
 ```

-Now, you will have the single .h5 file which will contain all the binaries with the desired properties that you specified in the .ini file.
+Now, you will have a single merged file which will contain all the binaries with the desired properties that you specified in the `params.ini` file.

-## 5. Look into the Population
+## 5. Look into the population

-Go ahead and look into the population and check out different binary evolutionary channels, analyze different double compact object properties (DNS, BBH, NSBH), compute the distributions at different evolutioanry phases, or invent some new stuff for your special science case!
+Go ahead and explore the population!
+You can:
+- Chcek out different binary evolution channels
+- Analyze different double compact object properties (DNS, BBH, NSBH)
+- Visualize the distributions at different evolutionary phases

+Feel free to invent some new tools or scripts tailored to your special science case!